cherylepatrick/SuperNEMO-DBD.github.io/resources.md

 title: Resources
 ---

-This page could provide the "jumping off point" for additional information for collaboration members.
-For example:
+This page is mainly for collaboration members, and provides useful resources and instructions for people working on the experiment.
+Some of the tools and applications listed below may require a username and password.

 Internal Documentation
 ----------------------